 You might know that CBE’s Dismantling Racism Team has been working for two full years to address the abject injustices of New York’s criminal legal system through bail reform, discovery reform, and speedy trial reform.
 Below you’ll find a combined letter written with our faith partners in this work about significant recent accomplishments and what remains to be done.

 You might also know that CBE has taken on the responsibility through its Refugee Task Force of helping to sponsor an asylum-seeking family.
 Together with HIAS we are working to find housing, vocational training, employment and childcare for a young couple from Chad and their infant son, as well as to provide them with financial counseling.
 A generous Park Slope resident has housed them for the past 6 months free of charge, but we are now actively searching for a new home for them, starting on June 1st.
 They are looking for a safe, quiet place to call home in New York City or New Jersey within a reasonable commute to midtown Manhattan, where the father works for an IT company.
-If you own a building and would consider renting to this lovely family, or if you know of someone who would, please contact the Refugee Task Force at email@example.com.

 On behalf of the entire clergy team — Cantor Breitzer, Rabbi Epstein, Rabbi Green, Rabbi Weider, and all of our families, I wish you a Pesach Sameach, a sweet and meaningful Passover, with lots of reclining.